Field Guide to Machine Learning Product Development: What Product Managers Need to Know

 As the product management discipline evolves, we aim to provide a framework for approaching machine learning projects that can be referenced by practitioners or teams that are building machine learning systems, covering the six main stages: Discovery, Feasibility, Design and Requirements, Model and Product Development, Production, Support and Maintenance.
 We have also dedicated a separate section to the topic of managing data throughout the ML product lifecycle.

 The development of a machine learning product should always start with discovery.
 It’s tempting to skip this step — agile has made it too easy to build first and think (and test) later—but in an ML context this step is critical, and will help product teams tackle and tame uncertainty early in the product lifecycle.
 Discovery begins by defining the problem space, understanding and framing the business problem, the desired outcome and mapping them to a solution space.
 This is not always an easy task: technical teams are looking for a quantitative baseline to measure feasibility against while the business is struggling to achieve clarity; the business is looking for clear cost-benefit analysis at a time when the outcomes are unclear.
 Balancing stakeholder needs, business problem framing, defining goals and outcomes, and building relationships with the business will be key.
-In the upcoming post, we will further explore the discovery stage and ways to navigate it successfully.
+Here's our take on a new age of discovery: Balancing short-term value with long-term innovation, or how to successfully navigate the discovery stage.

 Model and Product Development

 It’s time to take the blueprints and a clear set of goals and targets developed through the discovery, feasibility and design stages and start the build.
 This will be a collaborative endeavour with design, engineering, ML researchers, business and PMs working together, and PMs can drive a lot of value by continuing deliberate stakeholder management.
 The build will go from simple to complex – PMs should prepare to drive the product through train, test, and validate cycles; manage standups with scientists who may or may not be making progress; and navigate the iterative dependence between design, science and engineering teams.
-Stay tuned for a deeper dive into this stage, coming later this month.
+For a deeper dive into this stage, please read How to navigate the model and product development phase of your machine learning project.

 Support & Maintenance